easlice/bandcamp-downloader/README.md

 You can fix this by using the `--cookies` flag and giving it the path to your browser's cookie store, usually a file named something like `Cookies` or `cookies.sqlite`.
 Note: You still need to give the correct `--browser` flag.

 Another option is to symlink the directory to the correct place.
-For example, the package `chromium-bin` often installs to the directory `~/.chromium-bin` but as it is expected to be at `~.chromium`.
+For example, the package `chromium-bin` often installs to the directory `~/.chromium-bin` but it is expected to be at `~.chromium`.
 You can run:
 `symlink -s ~/.chromium-bin ~/.chromium` and then browser_cookie3 will be able to find the cookies as expected and you will not need to use the `--cookies` flag.